 For Ruth Barton, developing a Rule of Life “is ultimately what spiritual transformation is all about: choosing a way of life that opens us to the presence of God in the places of our being where our truest desires and deepest longings stir.”
 Disciplines are simply doing the work necessary for transformation.
 Spiritual and creative disciplines are less about becoming more rigid in controlling our environments than about understanding and articulating the terms of the environments in and conditions under which we can relate to and co-create with God.
 Barton counsels establishment of a spiritual rhythm by identifying motivating desires and minimum spiritual requirements, asking “which spiritual practice and relationships have seemed to be most powerful in meeting the desires of my heart… as a way of offering myself to God steadily and consistently?”

 In establishing a rule of life, the potential for consistency trumps radical commitments.
 Our practices must be practicable.
 Instead of setting ourselves up for failure by vowing to do something daily that we only have time to do occasionally, why not start with an intentional commitment to do it two days a week and see if it becomes a valuable enough practice that we might make more time for it later?
-God doesn’t bully us into pursuits beyond our capacities; we should we attempt to do that to ourselves.
+God doesn’t bully us into pursuits beyond our capacities, so why we would we attempt to do that to ourselves?
 Another consideration: if we’re trying something new in our lives, we need time to learn about how it functions in our lives, to develop a taste and appreciation for it, or even to set it aside as something that’s not helpful for us where we’re at right now.
 If I’ve never really seen prayer or painting as something integral to or fruitful in my life, there’s no way I can force myself to do it an hour a day cold turkey.
-If I’ve never read the Bible or literature on my own before, it’s going to take a while before I feel like I’m getting it.
+If I’ve never read the Bible or serious literature on my own before, it’s going to take a while before I feel like I’m getting it.
 If I fall asleep every time I try to practice silence or meditate, maybe I need to work on ordering some other part of my life first and try again when I am well-rested.

 “Our rhythm of spiritual practices also needs to be ruthlessly realistic in view of our stage of life….
 One of the great temptations of the spiritual life is to believe that if I were in another season of life, I could be more spiritual.
 The truth is that spiritual formation takes place as we embrace the challenges and opportunities associated with each season of our life. … This is a place for learning how to be compassionate with ourselves, because God certainly is.”